1977 U.S. license plate

 These are all "passenger plates", which are license plates of the type that would be issued to regular passenger cars.
 Both standard-issue plates, and optional plates where applicable, are shown.
 Since by 1977 most states had staggered expiration dates indicated with stickers, whenever possible I'm collecting plates that have the date "77" on the plate or the sticker, preferably naturals.
 In states that had multiple base plates in use in 1977, as a lower priority I will also also strive to obtain examples of older base plates that indicate registration in 1977.
 Maine is the first state where I'm able to show both an older base renewed with a 1977 sticker, and the then-current base with a natural 1977 sticker.

 These plates are displayed in sequence based on an imaginary road trip around the country, starting in my home state of Maryland, and visiting Washington, D.C. and each of the contiguous 48 states once and only once.
-This trip necessarily ends in Maine, because Maine is the only state bordered by only one other state.
+This trip necessarily ends in Maine, because Maine is bordered by only one other state.
 Therefore, the trip more or less takes you in a big clockwise circle around the country.
 The non-contiguous states and territories follow at the bottom of the page.

 My 1977 U.S. passenger car license plates